 - Post status updates 2-3 times a day

-- Post long-form publishing 1-2 times a week
+- Post long-form articles 1-2 times a week

 4. Integrating LinkedIn and SlideShare

 Think about diversifying your content marketing strategy by leveraging SlideShare.
 SlideShare is LinkedIn’s built-in professional content sharing tool for quickly uploading portfolios, artworks, and reports.
-If you have a whole bunch of pitch-decks and company presentations, simply upload on SlideShare with a follow-through button to LinkedIn.
+If you have many pitch-decks and company presentations, simply upload on SlideShare with a follow-through button to LinkedIn.
 This is one of the easiest ways to help you get traction.

-LinkedIn offers a host of analytics that help you track how well your content marketing strategy is working.
+LinkedIn offers a host of analytics that help you track how well your content marketing strategy works.
 Using LinkedIn analytics, you can track metrics on: